Preparing Small-Town Downtown Properties for Redevelopment Under Indiana’s Small Town Opportunity Initiative (STOI)

 What are Polychlorinated Biphenyls (PCBs)?

-Do you have a PCB issue?
+Do you Have a PCB Issue?

 Polychlorinated biphenyls (PCBs) are man-made organic chemicals that were manufactured from approximately 1929 through 1979 when they were banned.
 PCBs were included in the manufacturing process of many materials and incorporated into products during this timeframe.
 At that time, the health risks of PCBs were not well understood or commonly known.
 PCBs were desired for their non-flammable, chemically stable, high boiling point, and insulating properties.
 PCB containing equipment, materials, and oils were regularly managed without sufficient care causing personnel and environmental exposures.